Konippi/k8s-security-study/secret-in-container-image/docker-history/README.md

-# Leakage of secret by `docker history`
+# Leakage of secret by `docker history` :key:

-this is a example of how to leak a secret by `docker history` command.
+this is an example of how to leak a secret by `docker history` command.

 ## Steps